sithmel/diogenes/README.md

 ![Registry as graph](https://upload.wikimedia.org/wikipedia/commons/b/b6/Diogenes_looking_for_a_man_-_attributed_to_JHW_Tischbein.jpg)
 > When asked why he went about with a lamp in broad daylight, Diogenes confessed, "I am looking for a [honest] man."

-Diogenes defines and executes functions with a common interface (services) sorting out the execution order automatically (by dependency).
+Diogenes defines and executes functions with a common interface (services) sorting out the execution order automatically.

 From functions to services
 --------------------------